 Many portable recorders, including body-worn cameras and audio/video transmitters, emit radio waves that could trigger an explosive device.

-Therefore, these devices should not be used an officer shall remove the officer's body-worn camera when in an area where an explosive device may be present, and is not required to record a law enforcement-related encounter or activity.
+Therefore, an officer shall remove the officer's body-worn camera when in an area where an explosive device may be present, and is not required to record a law enforcement-related encounter or activity.